concur/developer.concur.com/src/api-reference/user/index.markdown

 layout: reference
 ---

 # User
-The Users resource represents a set of Concur users.
+The Users resource represents a set of SAP Concur users.
 It is always managed as a batch of users, even if the batch contains only one user.

 * [Retrieve a user's information](#getUser)
 * [Retrieve all users based on search criteria](#getall)